 The 8-Point Estate Plan Checklist

-- Do you have a will or trust in place?
-If not, the time to create these is now.
-If you do, make sure the provisions and people named are still appropriate.
+- Do you have a will or trust in place, with appropriate provisions and people named?

-- Are you certain that your current estate plan takes into account the recent tax changes?
+- Does your current estate plan take recent tax changes into account?

-- Have you worked with an attorney to avoid possible will contests and disputes after you've gone?
+- Have you worked with an attorney to avoid possible will contests and disputes?

 - Are you satisfied with the persons you've named as guardians of your minor children?

-- Does your current plan provide creditor and lawsuit protection for assets passed to your surviving spouse and children?
+- Does your current plan provide creditor and lawsuit protection for assets passed to beneficiaries?

-- If you have a revocable living trust in place, is it fully funded so your family can avoid the delays and expenses of probate?
+- If you have a revocable living trust in place, is it fully funded?

 - Does your estate plan protect your children's inheritance in the event your surviving spouse chooses to remarry?